khulnasoft/devkit/docs/freebsd.md

 # Experimental FreeBSD support

-Buildkit also has experimental FreeBSD support.
+Devkit also has experimental FreeBSD support.
 The container infrastructure on FreeBSD is still at an early stage, so problems may occur.

 Dependencies: